open-airlab/neuromorphic_au_drone_racing/README.md

 # neuromorphic_au_drone_racing
-This repository contains the public datasets of event camera perception for drone racing.
+This repository contains the public datasets and code for event camera perception for drone racing.
 The dataset is comprised of two parts: N-AU-DR-sim containing simulated data and N-AU-DR-real containing real event data.

 ## Download the dataset
 The entire dataset can be downloaded from: (INSERT LINK)